-The medium to late ripening, productive vine is very susceptible to Botrytis and real ones mildew, as well as moderate for downy mildew.
-It produces acidic white wines nutmeg, as well as lemon and elderflower aromas.
-The variety was in until the early 1970s Germany very popular, but since then the stock has declined sharply.
-In 2009 she only occupied 488 hectares of vines (compared to 1,481 in 1999), especially in the two growing areas Rheinhessen and palatinate, In Austria it does not appear in the list of grape varieties.
-There are further stocks in South Africa (39 ha) and supposedly in Japan, In 2010 a total of 527 hectares of vineyards were reported (Statistics Kym Anderson).
+The medium to late-maturing, high-yielding vine is very susceptible to botrytis and powdery mildew, and moderately susceptible to downy mildew.
+It produces acidic white wines with muscatel, as well as lemon and elderflower aromas.
+Due to its special aromatic properties, it is known as a so-called bouquet variety.
+Until the beginning of the 1970s, the variety was very popular in Germany, but since then the stock has been declining sharply.
+In 2009, it only occupied 488 hectares of vineyards (compared to 1,481 in 1999), mainly in the two growing regions of Rheinhessen and Pfalz.
+In Austria it does not appear in the vine variety lists.
+There are further stocks in South Africa (39 ha) and allegedly also in Japan.
+In 2010, a total of 527 hectares of vineyard area were reported (statistics Kym Anderson).

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)